History of Eritrea

-Eritrea is an ancient name, associated in the past with its Greek form Erythraia, Ἐρυθραία, and its derived Latin form Erythræa.
+Eritrea is an ancient name and is located in the Horn of Africa, associated in the past with its Greek form Erythraia, Ἐρυθραία, and its derived Latin form Erythræa.
 This name relates to that of the Red Sea, then called the Erythræan Sea, from the Greek for "red", ἐρυθρός, erythros.
 But earlier Eritrea was called Mdre Bahri.
 The Italians created the colony of Eritrea in the 19th century around Asmara and named it with its current name.
 After World War II, Eritrea was annexed to Ethiopia.
 Following the communist Ethiopian government's defeat in 1991 by the coalition created by armed groups notably the EPLF, Eritrea declared its independence.
 Eritrea officially celebrated its 1st anniversary of independence on 24 May 1993.

 Prehistory

-At Buya in Eritrea, one of the oldest hominids representing a possible link between Homo erectus and an archaic Homo sapiens was discovered by Eritrean and Italian scientists.
+At Buya in Eritrea, one of the oldest hominids representing a possible link between Homo erectus and archaic humans was discovered by Eritrean and Italian scientists.
 Dated to over 1 million years old, it is the oldest skeletal find of its kind and provides a link between hominids and the earliest anatomically modern humans.
 It is believed that the section of the Danakil Depression in Eritrea was also a major player in terms of human evolution, and may contain other traces of evolution from Homo erectus hominids to anatomically modern humans.